prefapp/firestarter-workflows/firestarter/workflows/build_images/README.md

 Beyond the configuration file which is mandatory, there are some other extra variables that must be set.

-* repo_name: Used to label the container
+* `repo_name`: The image_name to be used.
-* from_point: Used to tag and label the container
+* `from_point` : The commit SHA, tag or branch used to create the image, from the user's repository.
+This point will define the image tag.
-* on_premises: List of premises to build (separated by commas)
+* `on_premises`: List of flavours to build (separated by commas).
+An `*` is accepted to build and publish all of them.

-Additionally there are some variables:
+Additionally there are some optional variables:

-* container_structure_filename: path of the docker [container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) filename (if not set no tests are checked)
+* `container_structure_filename`: path of the [container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) filename (if not set, no tests are checked)

     > Highly recommended! ⚠️
-* publish: publish the docker image to the registry
+* `publish`: publish the docker image to the registry

 ## Secrets

-Secrets can be used the same way is recommended in [docker documentation](https://docs.docker.com/build/ci/github-actions/secrets/).
+Secrets can be used the same way that recommends [docker documentation](https://docs.docker.com/build/ci/github-actions/secrets/).

-To do so add secret variables similarly as you would do with any other [run-dagger-py] module.
-Then mount the secret using buildkit secrets feature:
+To do so add a secret variables similarly as you would do with any other firestarter-workflows packages.
+In your Dockerfile you must mount the secret following the `secrets` specification:

 ```Dockerfile
 RUN --mount=type=secret,id=github_token,dst=/run/secrets/github_token \